 Women, when men come to kill yuh, stop being vulgar!
 And you might be saved!

-Mayor Tim Kee’s Office released an apology.
+Mayor Tim Kee’s office released an apology.
 It was not an apology.
 It was a distraction from the calls made against him to account for his sexist remarks.
-Furthermore, expressing a distinction between “Feminists and activists” who challenged him and “support from women” that gave him both calls of comfort and expressed agreement with his statement on women’s self responsibility is a politically artful but deceptive attempt to divide women on the issue.
+Furthermore, expressing a distinction between “Feminists and activists” who challenged him and “support from women” that gave him both calls of comfort and expressed agreement with his statement on women’s self-responsibility is a politically artful, but deceptive attempt to divide women on the issue.

 This morning, my phone rang off the hook with media persons asking for a comment.
 Students on campus reached out to me to discuss what options are possible for them to raise the issue of violence against women.
 And I must say, my mind is always in two places about my involvement in these movements.
-The reason I get called so often is because of male privilege and I am sometimes seen as a “progressive man” speaking on gender…the thing is that…women have been saying the exact same things I say and doing much more than I have ever done to attack patriarchy.
-At the same time, I know that it is strategic for movement building; my appearance as a man, dreadlocks and tattoos, building solidarity and fighting for freedom with my sistrin and other women because the burden to end patriarchy is not theirs alone.
+The reason I get called so often is because of male privilege and I am sometimes seen as a “progressive man” speaking on gender…the thing is that…women have been saying the exact same things I say and doing much more than I have ever done to combat patriarchy.
+At the same time, I know that it is strategic for movement building: my appearance as a man, dreadlocs and tattoos, building solidarity and fighting for freedom with my sistren and other women because the burden to end patriarchy is not theirs alone.
 Sexism is a men’s issue even if in the short term or by a glance it appears that the patriarchal dividends make men feel secure.

-Mr. Mayor…what was vulgar this Carnival?
+Mr. Mayor…what was vulgar this carnival?

 “If a woman capsize and she ankle sprain

-you cyah render assistance again.
+you cyah render assistance again

 Ignore Woman

-I rub a macomere man because he foot sprain
+Ignore WomanI rub a macomere man because he foot sprain

 he went back and sprain it again